 What is the Recovery Time?

 Immediately after the treatment the treated area can be slightly swollen and red.
 Some patients may also experience bruising around the injection site.This is a normal result of the injection, and it generally goes away in 72 hours.
-We provide all patients with ice and topical Arnica (if appopriate) which helps alleviate bruising and swelling.
-We also recommend patient avoid (if medically appropriate) blood thinner like Ibupofen or Aspirin, as these can increase the risk of bruising.
+We provide all patients with ice and topical Arnica (if appropriate) which helps alleviate bruising and swelling.
+We also recommend patient avoid (if medically appropriate) blood thinner like Ibuprofen or Aspirin, as these can increase the risk of bruising.

 What do fillers cost?

 There are several dermal filler choices, and Dr. Janowski will help you select the type that both meets your goals, and aligns best with your facial structure.
 By far our most popular filler is Juvederm.
 Juvederm is also manufactured by Allergan, and is a soft filler, great for areas like lips and around the mouth.
-Juvederm is made of hyauluronic acid, which is a naturally occurring substance in the body.
+Juvederm is made of hyaluronic acid, which is a naturally occurring substance in the body.

 Fillers generally last from 6 months to 2 years, depending on the location they are injected, and your own unique body chemistry.

 We most commonly use 5 different dermal fillers, Radiesse, Juvederm Ultra, Juvederm Ultra Plus, Juvederm Voluma, and Beloterro — each with their own distinct purposes and unique characteristics.
 Fillers are sold by the syringe – and pricing ranges from $565 to $795, depending on which product you select.
 Because they last so long, dermal fillers are a great value.
 As an added bonus, the injection of fillers stimulates collagen growth under the skin, which in turn gives you added natural volume and new cell regeneration.

 Why go to Sonata?